 What’s good for the environment is also good for a homeowners’ health and bottom line

-When considering Passive House architecture for a new build, don’t be fooled by its name.
-This groundbreaking concept is actually quite aggressive in its benefits to the environment and human health, as well as savings to a homeowners’ bottom line.
+When considering Passive House architecture for a new build, don’t let the name fool you.
+This innovative concept is actually quite aggressive in its benefits to the environment and human health, as well as savings to a homeowner’s bottom line.

-Significantly less energy use leads to significantly less carbon emissions and consumption of fossil fuels.
-And as demand for green construction skyrockets, a growing number of architects are turning to Passive House design to meet their clients’ needs.
-About 60,000 Passive Houses have popped up around the world in recent years, and an entire neighborhood is under construction in Germany, where the concept was created, reports Passipedia: The Passive House Resource.
-In the U.S., Passive House projects total more than 1.1 million square feet, according to the Passive House Institute US, with about 150 structures currently in use.
+Significantly reduced energy use leads to significantly reduced carbon emissions and consumption of fossil fuels.
+And as demand for green construction skyrockets, more and more architects are turning to Passive House design to meet clients’ needs.
+In recent years, some 60,000 Passive Houses have been completed across the globe, while Passipedia: The Passive House Resource reports that in Germany, where the concept originated, an entire Passive neighborhood is currently under construction.
+Per Passive House Institute US, in the United States, Passive House projects total more than 1.1 million square feet, with about 150 structures currently in use.

-That number is expected to steadily increase as more and more architects become trained on the rigorous standards required to achieve Passive House certification, and as eco-conscious consumers demand ways to reduce their energy footprint.
-With the U.S. Green Building Council blaming buildings for nearly half the greenhouse gas emissions nationwide, Interesting Engineering, a Web site aimed at the science, technology and engineering industries, ranked Passive House design as one of the Top 5 Green Global Building Trends of 2017.
+This number is only expected to increase as more architects become trained on the rigorous standards required to achieve Passive House certification, and as eco-conscious consumers demand ways to reduce their energy footprint.
+With the U.S. Green Building Council holding existing building stock responsible for nearly half of greenhouse gas emissions nationwide, Interesting Engineering, a website aimed at the science, technology and engineering industries, ranked Passive House design as one of the Top 5 Green Global Building Trends of 2017.

-Environmental benefits and cost savings sound great.
-But what exactly does this mean for my project?
+Environmental benefits and cost savings sound great – what exactly does this mean for my project?

 Passive House design conserves energy by constructing an airtight, highly insulated building that uses the sun and heat radiating off people and equipment to create the right indoor environment.
 It accomplishes this feat by implementing:

-- High-performance doors and windows – Almost always the culprits for cold drafts and room-to-room temperature variations in a home, the use of high-performance windows and doors is vital to the success of a Passive House.
+- High-performance doors and windows – With doors and windows nearly always the culprits for cold drafts and room-to-room temperature variations in a home, upgrading to high-performance windows and doors is vital to the success of a Passive House.
 Windows, which are usually triple-glazed, must meet stringent standards regarding insulation, air tightness, and solar heat gain values.
-Thoughtful placement and impeccable installation is also key in this type of construction.
+Thoughtful placement and impeccable installation are also key in this type of construction.

 - Synergies with the sun – Computer software performs careful analysis of an area’s annual weather data to help create a Passive House design.
-It is important that buildings are aligned relative to the sun to create the maximum or minimum heat gain, depending upon the local climate.
-Window sizes and orientation are also meticulously planned for energy balance, as well as to create natural lighting.
+It is important to align buildings relative to the sun to create the maximum or minimum heat gain, depending upon the local climate.
+Window sizes and orientation are also meticulously planned for energy balance, and to optimize natural lighting.

 If everything is sealed so tight, won’t that lead to mold and poor air quality?

 Not at all.
-In fact, a New York Times article about a Passive House in Seattle, Wash., reported, “The air inside the house feels so fresh, you can almost taste its sweetness.”
+In fact, a New York Times article about a Passive House in Seattle reported, “The air inside the house feels so fresh, you can almost taste its sweetness.”
 Passive House designers are carefully trained to identify and address potential moisture issues to prevent mold.
-Projects incorporate strong vapor barriers and constant, low-level ventilation to ensure a healthy building.
+Projects incorporate strong vapor barriers and constant low-level ventilation to ensure a healthy building.

-But the true star of a Passive House is its heat-recovery ventilator (HRV) system, which acts like lungs to exchange stale indoor air for fresh air from the outside.
+But the true star of a Passive House is its heat-recovery ventilator (HRV) system, which functions as the buildings “lungs,” exchanging stale indoor air for fresh air from the outside.
 This is where the energy-saving magic happens: HRVs use the home’s warm outgoing air to heat the incoming cold air in the winter by causing the warm exhaust to pass over coils or channels that contain the fresh air.
 The opposite occurs in the summer.
-In high-humidity climates, Passive Houses may use an energy-recovery ventilator (ERV) system instead that also strips moisture from the incoming air.
+In high-humidity climates, Passive Houses can use an energy-recovery ventilator (ERV) system instead that also strips moisture from the incoming air.
 Since Passive Houses require barely any energy to maintain an optimal temperature, their environment is almost immune to power outages that usually cause discomfort in the winter and summer.

-All these benefits must come with a hefty price tag?
+All these benefits come with a hefty price tag, don’t they?

 Passive House buildings typically cost about five to ten percent more than standard construction, with larger structures showing the smallest differences, according to research by the Passive House Institute US.
 Industry experts expect the gap to narrow as more large-scale window and door manufacturers introduce high-performance products.
 But proponents of this green design say the long-term savings far outweigh the initial costs.

-Besides the bottom line benefits offered by 90 percent reductions in energy usage, many homeowners can take advantage of special loans earmarked for energy-efficient home projects.
+Beyond the bottom line benefits offered by a 90 percent reduction in energy usage, many homeowners can take advantage of special loans earmarked for energy-efficient home projects.
 The high-quality construction materials required to achieve Passive House certification also translate into long-term savings because they are less likely to break down and require repair or replacement over time.
 Even Habitat for Humanity has turned to Passive House design to lower the costs of home ownership for its recipients.

 The percentage of companies with more than 60 percent of their building projects certified as green is on track to more than double since 2015, from 18 to 37 percent, according to the World Green Building Trends study.
 The environmental and health benefits of Passive House architecture, combined with the significant cost savings of reduced energy consumption, are proving that there is no better place to start going green than at home.